dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 ---
-title: Exposing Kafka throw different AWS VPCs
+title: Exposing Kafka through different AWS VPCs
 layout: post
 description: Detailed architecture and implementation of a multi VPC Kafka ecosystem in AWS.
 The implementation is based on VPC endpoints and a NLB to route the traffic